bluestemso/coda-mcp/README.md

 Required environment variables:

-- `API_KEY`: Your Coda API key.
+- `CODA_API_KEY`: Your Coda API key.
 You can generate one from your Coda account settings.

 This MCP server is also available with Docker, like so: